How do residential and outpatient rehab programs compare?

 Some patients go through a detoxification process before beginning their rehabilitation program.
-A detox cleanses the addict’s body from its reliance on drugs in a safe and surveilled and setting.
+Detox cleanses the addict’s body from its reliance on drugs in a safe and surveilled and setting.
 Sometimes, addicts are weaned off drugs over a period of time, and/or medication is used to combat the symptoms of withdrawal as the reliance on the substance tapers.

 Once a patient can safely manage each day without being under the influence of drugs, they enter the immersive inpatient rehab experience.
 Although the detox will be safely completed, the days or months ahead will still meet the patient with challenges.
-To support recovering addicts through rehabilitation, inpatient programs provide intensive individual and group counseling, therapy, education and skills to soberly get through each day once treatment is complete.
+To support recovering addicts through rehabilitation, inpatient programs provide intensive individual and group counseling, therapy, education, and skills to soberly get through each day once treatment is complete.

 Time spent in an inpatient rehab program varies depending on the patient’s drug history and severity of abuse.